notaryproject/notation/specs/commandline/plugin.md

 ## Description

 Use `notation plugin` to manage the lifecycle of plugins.
 See notation [plugin documentation](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md) for more details.
 The `notation plugin` command by itself performs no action.
 In order to operate on a plugin, one of the subcommands must be used.
-The current available subcommand is `notation plugin list`.

 ## Outline